photvedt/photvedt.github.io/_pages/academic.md

     - I am the Co-Vice Chair for the [Nuclear Engineering Student Delegation](http://nesd.org/) for 2021, and was previously a member of the 2020 Delgation!
 You can learn more by clicking the link in the previous sentence.

-+ American Nuclear Society - Student Sections Committee Member
++ American Nuclear Society - Student Sections Committee Vice Chair
-    - I am wrapping up my first year of a three-year committee membership status.
+    - I am one of two Vice Chairs of the American Nuclear Society's Student Section Committee.
 I am excited to be a voice for both undergraduate and graduate students, as well as be a driving positive change-bringer for student sections in ANS.